Fact-checked by the Snapmessages editorial team

 Quick Answer

-Your messages being monitored is more common than most people realize — as of July 2025, over 80% of workplace communication tools include some form of monitoring capability, and government surveillance programs have intercepted billions of communications globally.
+Your messages being monitored is more common than most people realize, over 80% of workplace communication tools include some form of monitoring capability, and government surveillance programs have intercepted billions of communications globally.
 Warning signs include unexpected battery drain, unfamiliar apps, and sudden data spikes.

-Knowing whether your messages are being monitored is no longer a concern reserved for activists or journalists — it is a practical question for everyday smartphone users.
-As of July 2025, digital surveillance has become embedded in workplaces, relationships, and even government infrastructure at a scale that would have seemed extraordinary a decade ago.
-The Federal Trade Commission reports that consumer complaints related to unauthorized data access and spyware have increased by more than 30% since 2021, signaling a broad and growing threat landscape.
+Knowing whether your messages are being monitored is no longer a concern reserved for activists or journalists.
+It is a practical question for everyday smartphone users.
+Digital surveillance has become embedded in workplaces, relationships, and government infrastructure at a scale that would have seemed extraordinary a decade ago.
+The Federal Trade Commission reports that consumer complaints related to unauthorized data access and spyware have increased by more than 30% since 2021, signaling a broad and growing threat.

 According to the Electronic Frontier Foundation’s surveillance research, the tools used to intercept private messages range from commercially available stalkerware apps to sophisticated state-sponsored programs targeting ordinary citizens.
 A 2023 study published by the University of Toronto’s Citizen Lab found that 45 countries actively deployed commercial spyware against their own residents, many of whom had no idea their communications were compromised.
-The scale of this surveillance ecosystem makes personal awareness essential, not optional.
+That scale makes personal awareness essential, not optional.

 This guide delivers a practical, step-by-step framework for identifying whether your messages are being monitored.
 You will learn the technical warning signs to look for on your device, which apps and platforms are most vulnerable, what legal monitoring looks like versus illegal surveillance, and the concrete steps you can take to protect yourself starting today.